Raghav: Career

-In 2010, Raghav signed his first North American record deal with Canadian label Cordova Bay and released his third album The Phoenix.
+The next year, Raghav signed his first North American record deal with Canadian label Cordova Bay Records and released his third album The Phoenix.
 The first single from the album was the Labrinth-produced "So Much", which was commercially released in Canada and features Kardinal Offishall.
 The song was nominated for "R&B/Soul Recording of the Year" at the 2011 Canadian Juno Awards.
 The song was released in conjunction with a Hindi song entitled "Kya Se Kya Ho Gaya" which featured a sample from the song "Hold Yuh" by Gyptian.
-The second single off the album called "Fire", was commercially released in Canada and peaked at number 38 on the Canadian Billboard Hot 100 and No. 14 on CHR (Mediabase) making it Raghav's most successful single in North America to date.
-A viral video of the song was released on YouTube on August 23, 2011.
+The second single off the album called "Fire", was commercially released in Canada and peaked at number 38 on the Canadian Billboard Hot 100.
 He performed his song, "Top of the World" on Breakfast Television on March 22, 2012.

-In early 2012, he collaborated with A. R. Rahman and Shilpa Rao for the song "Ishq Shava" from the 2012 Indian film Jab Tak Hai Jaan.
-He collaborated with him again for the song "Mawalli Qawalli" for the film Lekar Hum Deewana Dil.
 In September 2012, Raghav was signed to Ultra Records in New York City.
 Ultra released Raghav's single "Fire" in the US and worldwide in January 2013.

-In July 2013, Raghav and rapper Tom E were featured in the single "One More Round" by Michael Mind, as well as on "Celebrate" by Apache Indian about a month later.
-On October 9, 2013, Raghav released a lyric video of his single "Woohoo" on his YouTube page followed by "Take Me Away" in 2014.

 In 2015, he released "Until the Sun Comes Up" featuring Indian film actor and playback singer Abhishek Bachchan and US artist Nelly.

-In 2016, he released the single "Do you Like", produced by UK producer Steel Banglez and featuring Moelogo.
+In 2016, he released the single "Do You Like", produced by UK producer Steel Banglez and featuring Moelogo.

 In September 2018, Raghav announced he had partnered up with JioSaavn to release "Maayera" on their Artist Originals platform.
-It has exceeded 10 million streams globally and spent 15 weeks straight in the top 15 of the streaming charts in India.

-In the year 2020, Raghav collaborated with Jio Saavn and released a single called sufi.
+It has exceeded 10 million streams globally and spent 15 consecutive weeks in the top 15 of the streaming charts in India.
+They collaborated again in the year 2020 and released a single called "Sufi".